Q. How many pupils are in the school?

 Q. What is the percentage going on to University?

 A. All go on to university except for one or two opting for Art or Drama Foundation Courses.
-This year girls secured places at Oxford, Cambridge and other Russell Group universities such as Cardiff, Bristol, Leeds, Edinburgh, Warwich and UCL.
+On average 15% of the girls go to Oxbridge each year.
+Other girls go on to Russell Group universities such as Bristol, Cardiff, Edinburgh, Exeter, King's College London and UCL.
+The overwhelming majority of the girls secure their places to their first choice of university.

 Q. How many foreign students do you have?